Progress Reporting for IEPs

 3 key takeaways

-Every child is entitled to, at minimum, one IEP meeting per year and a full assessment every three years.
+Every child with an IEP must have an annual review before the anniversary of their last annual or their initial IEP, and eligibility for an IEP must be determined every three years.
 The purpose of the annual meeting is to review progress on the previous year’s goals, as well as to develop new goals based on the current needs of the student.
 Given that there is no formal annual assessment, the needs of the student are determined by whether or not that student met the previous year’s goals, as well as additional insight from the team (including you, the parent).

 A note on the integrity of collecting data